theupdateframework/pep-on-pypi-with-tuf/README.rst

 excluded from this PEP.
 Although both improve PyPI's ability to survive a repository compromise and allow developers to sign their distributions, they have been postponed for review as a potential future extension to PEP 458.
-PEP XXX, which discusses the extension in detail, is available for review to those developers interested in the end-to-end signing option.
+PEP XXX [VD: Link to PEP once it is completed], which discusses the extension in detail, is available for review to those developers interested in the end-to-end signing option.
 The maximum security model and end-to-end signing are briefly covered in subsections that follow.

 There are several reasons for not initially supporting the features discussed in this section: